 The key to success is reliability and cost, and in offering this we can persuade many commuters out of their cars and onto public transport.
 But it must be done properly, with no bottlenecks, and a timetable that does not require long waits and runs into the night to capture late evening commuters.

-a modest price, and ensuring it operates reliably and frequently, people will soon decide the car is
+We need to invest upfront and provide a delay-free network and level of public transport service, particularly if it compromises road space for single-occupancy vehicles.
+By making the service free or a modest price, and ensuring it operates reliably and frequently, people will soon decide the car is for the weekend.